Active Substance: pasireotide

 Signifor is indicated for the treatment of adult patients with acromegaly for whom surgery is not an option or has not been curative and who are inadequately controlled on treatment with another somatostatin analogue.

-What is Signifor used for?
+What is Signifor and what is it used for?

 Because the numbers of patients with these diseases are low, the diseases are considered ‘rare’, and Signifor was designated an ‘orphan medicine’ (a medicine used in rare diseases).